EverythingMe/chef-redash/README.md

 redash Cookbook
 =================
-This cookbook installs redash from github release (by default https://github.com/EverythingMe/redash/releases/tag/v0.1.35).
+This cookbook installs redash from GitHub release.

 Requirements
 ------------